Fast estimation of Kendall's Tau and conditional Kendall's Tau matrices under structural assumptions: Conclusion

 We have provided an alternative approach to the generally challenging task of estimating Kendall's tau and conditional Kendall's tau matrices in high-dimensional settings.
 By imposing structural assumptions on the underlying (conditional) Kendall's tau matrix, we have introduced new estimators that have significantly reduced computational costs without much loss in performance.

-For the unconditional case, a model was studied in which the set of variables could be grouped in such a way that the Kendall's taus of variables from different groups depends only on the group numbers.
+For the unconditional case, a model was studied in which the set of variables could be grouped in such a way that the Kendall's taus of variables from different groups depend only on the group numbers.
 After reordering the variables by group, the underlying Kendall's tau matrix is then block-structured with constant values in the off-diagonal blocks.
 We have proposed several (unbiased) estimators that take advantage of this block-structure by averaging over the usual pairwise Kendall's tau estimates in each of the off-diagonal blocks: the block estimator averages over all pairwise estimates, whereas the row, the diagonal and the random estimators only average over part of the off-diagonal blocks (respectively, over the pairs on the first row, on the first diagonal and over a random selection of pairs).

 We have formally derived variance expressions, which showed not only that all estimators are improvements over the usual sample Kendall's tau matrix estimator, but also, interestingly, that the asymptotic variances do not depend on the block dimensions.
-Furthermore, we have seen that the block, the diagonal and the random estimators have very similar asymptotic variances, whereas that of the row estimator was different.
-The former depend on the auxiliary quantity $U$, while the latter depends on $S$.
-In each example that has been studied, we saw that the $U$-asymptotic variances were lower than the $S$-asymptotic variances, but a formal characterization of the set of copulas to which this applies is left for future work.
-Under light assumptions, we have shown that $U$-asymptotic variances are equal, and that it is approached fastest by the block estimator, followed by the diagonal estimator and then the random estimator.
+Furthermore, we have seen that the block, the diagonal and the random estimators have similar asymptotic variances, whereas that of the row estimator was different.
+In most examples, the diagonal estimator performed the best, but a formal characterization of the set of such copulas is left for future work.
+Under light assumptions, we have shown that asymptotic variances are equal, and that it is approached fastest by the block estimator, followed by the diagonal estimator and then the random estimator.
 Hence, if the computational costs were to be reduced, the diagonal estimator is preferable to both the random and the row estimator.

 Furthermore, a model was studied in which the Kendall's taus depend on a conditioning variable.
 Here it was assumed that the conditional Kendall's tau matrix has the above-mentioned block structure and, moreover, that it is preserved under fluctuations of the conditioning variable.
 We have adopted nonparametric, kernel-based estimates of the conditional Kendall's tau in order to construct the conditional versions of the block, row, diagonal and random estimators.
 Under some additional regularity assumptions, we have shown that the estimators are all asymptotically normal conditionally to different values of the covariate.
 Following from these expressions, we have seen that the asymptotic variances have analogous expressions to their unconditional counterparts.
 As such, all estimators are again improvements over the naive estimator, with the block estimator having the best performance.
 Similarly, if computational costs were to be reduced, the diagonal estimator is preferable to both the random and the row estimator.
 Moreover, the reduction of computing costs becomes particularly relevant in the conditional setting, as the use of kernel smoothing introduces additional complexity.